Skip to content

 This type of insurance is different from standard home insurance, as it specifically addresses the needs of landlords renting to tenants.
 Policies vary but the key components of landlord insurance include:

-An Assured Shorthold Tenancy (AST) is the most common type of tenancy agreement in the UK for renting residential properties.
+Previously, an Assured Shorthold Tenancy (AST) was the most common type of tenancy agreement in the UK for renting residential properties.
+But ASTs will be abolished from 1 May 2026 under the Renters Rights Act.

 • Names of both landlord and tenant(s)